hyprwm/contrib/README.md

 ## hdrop

-This script emulates the main feature of tdrop (https://github.com/noctuid/tdrop) in Hyprland, namely:
+This script is meant to be started with keybindings and emulates the main feature of tdrop (https://github.com/noctuid/tdrop) in Hyprland, namely:

  - if the specified program is not running: launch it and bring it to the foreground.
  - if the specified program is already running on another workspace: bring it to the current workspace and focus it.